Data breach: Prevention

 Although attention to security can reduce the risk of data breach, it cannot bring it to zero.
 Security is not the only priority of organizations, and an attempt to achieve perfect security would make the technology unusable.
 Many companies hire a chief information security officer (CISO) to oversee the company's information security strategy.
 To obtain information about potential threats, security professionals will network with each other and share information with other organizations facing similar threats.
 Defense measures can include an updated incident response strategy, contracts with digital forensics firms that could investigate a breach, cyber insurance, and monitoring the dark web for stolen credentials of employees.
-In 2024, the United States National Institute of Standards and Technology (NIST) issued a special publication, "Data Confidentiality: Identifying and Protecting Assets Against Data Breaches".
+In 2024, the United States' National Institute of Standards and Technology (NIST) issued a special publication, "Data Confidentiality: Identifying and Protecting Assets Against Data Breaches".
 The NIST Cybersecurity Framework also contains information about data protection.
 Other organizations have released different standards for data protection.

 The architecture of a company's systems plays a key role in deterring attackers.
 Daswani and Elbayadi recommend having only one means of authentication, avoiding redundant systems, and making the most secure setting default.
-Defense in depth and distributed privilege (requiring multiple authentications to execute an operation) also can make a system more difficult to hack.
+Defense in depth and distributed privilege—requiring multiple authentications to perform an operation—can make systems more difficult to compromise.
 Giving employees and software the least amount of access necessary to fulfill their functions (principle of least privilege) limits the likelihood and damage of breaches.
 Several data breaches were enabled by reliance on security by obscurity; the victims had put access credentials in publicly accessible files.
 Nevertheless, prioritizing ease of use is also important because otherwise users might circumvent the security systems.
 Rigorous software testing, including penetration testing, can reduce software vulnerabilities, and must be performed prior to each release even if the company is using a continuous integration/continuous deployment model where new versions are constantly being rolled out.

 The principle of least persistence—avoiding the collection of data that is not necessary and destruction of data that is no longer necessary—can mitigate the harm from breaches.
 The challenge is that destroying data can be more complex with modern database systems.